Glossary

 - Annotation

-This term is frequently ambiguous.
-It can refer to Text Annotation, OWL Annotation, or Association.
+- The term Annotation is frequently ambiguous.
+It can refer to:

 - Text Annotation